 Before you set out on your journey, set aside some time to prepare your iPhone for the trip.
 One of the most important things is to make sure you have enough space on your iPhone for lots of new photos.

 You don’t want to run out of space half way through your adventure!
-So free up as much space as possible by transferring your existing pictures to your computer.
+To free up as much space as possible, transfer photos from iPhone to computer (Mac or Windows PC).
+You can use an iPhone transfer photo app to do this.

 Battery life is also important as you might be out shooting all day with your iPhone.
 I would advise purchasing an external battery, such as the Mophie Juice Pack, to give you more hours of shooting time.